diegoddie/diegoddie/README.md

 ### Blockchain and Basketball Lover<br>
 ⛓️ When I'm not coding, you'll often find me immersed in the fascinating world of blockchain technology.
 The potential for decentralization and transparency in blockchain projects truly captivates me.<br>
 🏀 Another passion of mine is basketball.
-Whether I'm playing with friends or cheering for my favorite team, it's a sport that brings me joy and keeps me active.<br>
+Whether I'm playing with friends or cheering for my favorite team, it's a sport that brings me joy and keeps me active.<br><br>

 ### Goals<br>
 🚀 In the near future, I plan to focus on:<br>
 - Typescript<br>
 - Take a FrontEnd Course<br>
-- Master Solidity<br>
+- Master Solidity<br><br>

 ### Looking for Opportunities<br>
 🔍 My ultimate goal is to obtain my first job as a junior full-stack developer.
 I'm eager to apply my knowledge and contribute to innovative projects.
 If you have any opportunities or if you'd like to collaborate, please don't hesitate to get in touch!<br><br>

 ### Let's Connect<br>
 📫 Feel free to connect with me via email.
-I'm always excited to meet fellow developers, share experiences, and learn from each other.<br><br>Thank you for visiting my profile! 😄
+I'm always excited to meet fellow developers, share experiences, and learn from each other.<br><br>Thank you for visiting my profile!<br><br> 😄

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/diego-lauricella-5059bb290) [![X](https://img.shields.io/badge/X-black.svg?logo=X&logoColor=white)](https://x.com/diegothedev)